anhnguyendepocen/MA_StataTutorial/README.md

 # MA_StataTutorial
-Short tutorial on how to setup your working directory and how to organize code in Stata
+Short tutorial on how to setup your project folder and how to organize code in Stata